AmadeusITGroup/GraphDash/README.md

 -   `export`: optional path to the exportable graph (for example, a PNG file)
 -   `rank`: integer, optional value used to change graphs order (default uses titles)
 -   `showtitle`: a boolean to toggle title display for the graph (default is false)
--   `labels`: a list of labels (like 'new') which will be rendered in the UI as colored circles
+-   `labels`: a list of labels (like `'new'`) which will be rendered in the UI as colored circles
--   `other`: other metadata not used by GraphDash, but may be needed by other things reading the txt files
+-   `other`: other metadata not used by `GraphDash`, but may be needed by other things reading the metadata

 Note that if the `name` attribute is missing, the graph will not be shown and the text will be displayed anyway, like a blog entry.